jbazzle/assignment-2-data-wrangling-jbazzle/R/coal.md

 ### Load libraries

 It's a good idea to load your libraries at the top of the Rmd document so that everyone can see what you're using.
 Similarly, it's good practice to set `cache=FALSE` to ensure that the libraries are dynamically loaded each time you knit the document.

-*Hint: I've only added the libraries needed to download and read the data.
-You'll need to load additional libraries to complete this assignment.
-Add them here once you discover that you need them.*

 ```r